andrejonasson/andrejonasson.github.io/about.md

 permalink: /about/
 ---

-André Jonasson is a Machine Learning Specialist in the 10X Team of Ocado Technology where he works on machine learning and reinforcement learning.
+André Jonasson is a Machine Learning Specialist in the Ocado Technology 10X where he works on machine learning with applications in robotics.
+He previously worked on deep natural language processing.